-In 1792 the town hall building was again completely destroyed by fire.
+In 1792 the town hall building was completely destroyed by fire.
 It was rebuilt but with significant changes.
 In the years 1889 – 1892 was renovated and rebuilt in the spirit of historicism.
 Then, in the years 1962-1968 and in the first decade of the 21st century, complex revalorization was under way.

-Today the town hall has been preserved in the renaissance style of the mid 16th century.
-The building contains many elements from earlier gothic buildings, among others the lower, quadrangular side of tower, the walls in today’s east bay, the old entrance portal and the cellars.
+Today the town hall has been preserved in the Renaissance style of the mid 16th century.
+The building contains many elements from earlier Gothic buildings, among others the lower, quadrangular side of tower, the walls in today’s east bay, the old entrance portal and the cellars.
 Also, the “pit of the criminals”, now glazed, is visible from the market square on the north side.
 Today the Town Hall is the seat of the Regional Museum in Tarnów and is open to the public.
 Price list and opening hours are on the official website here.